sanaareeves7/sanaareeves7ceamls26.github.io/pages/about-me.md

   image:
   linkedin: https://www.linkedin.com/in/sanaa-reeves-b089b232b/
   bio: |
     Hi!
 I'm Sanaa Reeves :) I'm a rising senior pursuing a major in Electrical Engineering at Morgan State University.
-I'm passionate about visual and technical art, designing, building, and using content creation in all aspects whether lifestyle, hairstyling, and entertain.
+I'm passionate about visual and technical art, designing, building, and using content creation in all aspects whether lifestyle, hairstyling, and entertainment.

   hobbies:
     - icon: 🎨